alnutile/larachain/README.md

 ## TODO
   * Setup Horizon and document
+  * Add DocumentContent table for small chunks of data since
+    * they can be too large for prompts
   * Embedding flow with vector
   * UI to easily take in data to embed
   * a 💩load more